agaudana/Vidchat/readme.md

-Credit to Scaledrone for webRTC tutorial and credit to Kyle Beckwith @zippyfish for giving ideas for a redisign.
+Credit to Scaledrone for webRTC tutorial and credit to Kyle Beckwith @zippyfish for giving ideas for a redesign.